 The key is to catch them early.
 And the only way to do that is by doing the work at least partly in front of an audience.
 A book should be an article before it’s a book, and a dinner conversation before it’s an article. – Ryan Holiday

 To be clear, this list ended, but it’s not even close to all the points made in the book.
 It’s not easy work.
 If it would, everyone could do it.
-Even if any of these it’s not news to any of us, it’s still a good reminder to have around.

 The next chapters from the book deal with the more detailed aspects of marketing.
-If creating something that matters for other people and that will last forever is something on your mind, Ryan Holiday says that ”like every magic trick there is a method behind it”.
+If creating something that matters for other people, that will last forever is something on your mind, Ryan Holiday says that ”like every magic trick there is a method behind it”.
 Learn it from his book.